CircuitVerse/Interactive-Book/docs/application.md

 The initial status of the D flip-flops in the absence of the clock signal is Q2Q1Q0=000.
 This status repeats for every six positive edge transitions of the clock signal.

-Therefore, the following operations take place for every positive edge of the clock signal.
+Similarly, the following operations take place for every positive edge of the clock signal.

-Serial input of first D flip-flop gets the previous complemented output of the third flip-flop.
+- Serial input of first D flip-flop gets the previous complemented output of the third flip-flop.
 So, the present output of the first D flip-flop is equal to the previous complemented output of the third flip-flop.

-The previous outputs of first and second D flip-flops are right shifted by one bit.
+- The previous outputs of first and second D flip-flops are right shifted by one bit.
 That means, the present outputs of second and third D flip-flops are equal to the previous outputs of first and second D flip-flops.